How to make your case for flexible working

 - Financial benefits, including a reduction in office space and carbon footprint.

 If you’re happy to be office-based but seeking part-time or adjusted hours, the same point applies; think about how it could benefit the employer.

 For example, if the role is in a small business, and you are more senior than it requires, you would probably be able to deliver all the outputs they need in fewer days.
 So you could explain that they would get a more highly-skilled employee, who would need less managing, for the same budget.

 Similarly, if you’re asking to work a full day, but start and finish early, you could note that this would provide cover for the office phones before the formal start of the working day.
 Or if you’re pitching to work as a job share, you could note the reasons why two heads are often better than one.

 Back up your argument with facts and stats

 It’s also worth having a few facts up your sleeve to back up your case.
-For example, in a recent survey, three-quarters of respondents reported that flexible working improves their productivity.
+For example, in research, three-quarters of respondents reported that flexible working improves their productivity.
 In the same survey, employees who work from home felt significantly less anxious or stressed than office-based colleagues.